 I know what you are thinking.
 2020 was not the best year to open a restaurant, especially not one that stretches the entire length of the 6 1/2 Ave block from 53rd to 54th Street, but that is exactly what Emil Stefkov and the team behind La Grande Boucherie NYC did.
 The project defied the notion that New York City is a ghost town, and it certainly provided hope for staff and patrons alike.
 I felt lucky and excited to be a part of the opening night, it was the first time I attended an in-person industry event in about nine months.

-You should now I take the pandemic very seriously, the first thing I did was request an outdoor table.
+You should know I take the pandemic very seriously, the first thing I did was request an outdoor table.
 As a Francophile I enjoy all of the Boucherie locations.
 The menu, created by executive chef Bill Brasile (formerly of Minetta), promised French classics, a very serious meat program, bistro favorites and a drink program that centers around absinthe-driven signature cocktails.
 If you enjoy wine instead, you can always opt for the extensive wine menu, most of which is sourced from France.
 Pescatarians will not be disappointed either, Boucherie made sure to have a spacious seafood raw bar.

 One thing is for sure, the Boucherie staff just wants you to feel welcomed and be happy.
 I ordered the Boucherie Old Fashioned cocktail with escargot to start.
 I will try any cocktail with the lavender ingredient and was not disappointed, ordering one more immediately after.
 Full disclosure, this was my first time trying escargot.
 It is not for my lack of adventure, but I feel there are far more tastier dishes on the French menu.
 The escargot was served in a buttery sauce that had an almost herbal taste.
 The outcome: I am not a fan of escargot, but my dining partner loved it.
 Next came the NY Strip Steak, because when in Rome do as Romans do, served with herb butter and pommes fries.
 Meat-eaters have always enjoyed the Boucherie’s menu, and this location elevates that experience with in-house dry-aging rooms.
 In fact, I was seated close by the in-house charcuterie, a bar showcasing their cured meats.